Quasi-normal modes of the Ay\'on-Beato-Garc\'ia black hole surrounded by quintessence: Quasi--normal modes

+In this next section, we obtain numerically the spectrum of the QNMs for the background given by \eqref{fm}, considering scalar, electromagnetic, and gravitational perturbations.

-Now to find the quasi-normal modes from Eq. (\ref{ec.ts}), we impose that the wave is purely ingoing at the event horizon and purely outgoing at spatial infinity.
+To find the QNMs from Eq. (\ref{ec.ts}), we impose that the wave is purely ingoing at the event horizon and purely outgoing at spatial infinity.
 These boundary conditions can be expressed mathematically as:

 where $\kappa_h$ is the surface gravity at the event horizon, defined as